bennetthermanoff/maker-pass-server/README.md

 This will install the necessary dependencies, go through first time setup, and start the server.
 At the end of the installation, you will be asked if you want to add a cron job to keep the server running and enable non-breaking updates.
 If you do this, the server will automatically update itself when a new version is released and your raspberry pi is restarted.
 Additionally, the server will be restarted if it crashes.
+Please make sure node is accessible by root for the cronjob to work! run `sudo node -v` to verify.

 #### Manual Installation